Skip to main content

 L&D From the Get-Go: Nurturing Growth from Day One

-Learning and development is a top priority for many companies thanks to its impact on employee retention and helping organizations address skill gaps.
-LinkedIn Learning’s 2023 Workforce Learning Report shows that L&D efforts are helping to make the organization more resilient to changes in the market.
+Learning and development is a top priority for many companies thanks to its impact on employee retention and ability to help organizations address skill gaps.

+LinkedIn Learning’s 2023 Workforce Learning Report showed that L&D efforts help make organizations more resilient to changes in the talent market.
 For this reason, more L&D pros are working with CHROs and CEOs directly.

 From an onboarding perspective, waiting for an employee to 'settle in' before introducing them to L&D opportunities is like waiting for a plant to grow before watering it.

 How to Sow the Seeds: Begin with a clear roadmap of the skills and knowledge the new hire would need in the short and long term.
-Integrate this into the onboarding process, ensuring they are exposed to relevant courses, workshops and training sessions right from the start.
+Integrate this into the onboarding process, ensuring they are exposed to relevant courses, workshops, and training sessions right from the start.

 Investing in a new hire’s growth from day one not only speeds up their competency but also signals that the company values their development.
-Coupled with competitive pay and benefits, this proactive approach leads to increased job satisfaction, better performance and greater retention.
+Coupled with competitive pay and benefits, this proactive approach leads to increased job satisfaction, better performance, and greater retention.

 Measuring Onboarding Success